 He has always enjoyed writing, and as an escape from university work wrote a number of short stories and children’s stories, most of which are available via his website.
 He also wrote one novel, Figures in a Tuscan Garden, which was short-listed for the Constable Trophy though never published.
 In 2009 he moved to New Zealand and devoted himself to creative writing.

 David’s poems are rooted in the landscape and are written to be accessible but thought-provoking, often with a playful touch.
 In 2015, one of his poems won a silver prize for short free verse in the United Poets Laureate International competition.
-Many of his poems are being released through his website.
+Others have been published in anthologies.

 His novels explore human relationships, usually within the context of some personal or social drama, and through the lens of different people’s experience.
 They thus raise the questions: who are we, and what is truth?
-By the tracks we leave and The day of the red balloon are both available as e-books on Amazon.
-The most recent, The Direction of Our Fear, is set in New Zealand against the suddenly topical background of an international terrorist plot.
-It was published in September 2016 by BMS Books of Rotorua.
+The Direction of Our Fear was published in September 2016 by BMS Books of Rotorua.
+By the Tracks We Leave, written earlier, was self-published through Amazon in 2017.
+His most recent novel, The Claim, was long-listed for the Michael Gifkins Prize, and was published in July 2019 by UK publishers RedDoor Press.